Functional walk-in pantry ideas to help you design the kitchen of your dreams.

 We actually have a spot for a fridge along that back wall so we don't have those extra shelves.
 I also made the doorway a little bigger so I could have double doors.
 When custom building, don't forget to think outside of the box!

-Whether you are making plans to design a small pantry or large one, take the time to do it right.
+Whether you are making plans to design a custom pantry or building one using cabinetry from Home Depot or another hardware store, take the time to do it right.
 Find inspiration to guide you on your journey to create the perfect walk-in pantry for all of your needs.

 Palma says